windyviolet771/BINF/README.md

 # BINF_test

-Here is the code for the internship test, both in python and R format.
+Here is the code for the test, both in python and R format.

 The python part is complete by ipynb style. it contans task 1 to 4 with bonus question.